Our God is the God of making all things new again!

 What Does the Bible Say about New Beginnings?

-Does the Bible say anything about new beginnings?
-It sure does.
-God knew we would go through ups and downs, experience change, and seek guidance.
+God knew we would go through ups and downs, experience change, and seek guidance throughout our lives.

 He knew we would mess up and need to start over.
 He also understood that life would hand us pain and heartache and healing would require a new beginning.